eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 release data.
 This refers especially to merges of project branches into the trunk.
 It is also a good idea to inform the developers of dependent software (Veins, VSimRTI, flow etc.) at this stage.
+- send out mail to sumo-dev informing about the upcoming release so that 'contributed'-authors can check their stuff for compatibility

 ### Freeze phase (Release day - 7)